blockscout/frontend/docs/ENVS.md

 &nbsp;

-### Blockscout DeFi dropdown
+### DeFi dropdown

-If the feature is enabled, a single button or a dropdown (if more than 1 item is provided) will be displayed at the top of the explorer page, which will take you to the specified application in the marketplace or to an external site.
+If the feature is enabled, a single button or a dropdown (if more than 1 item is provided) will be displayed at the top of the explorer page, which will take a user to the specified application in the marketplace or to an external site.

 | Variable | Type| Description | Compulsoriness  | Default value | Example value |
 | --- | --- | --- | --- | --- | --- |